BeheraAnirudh/Graph-Theory-Algorithms/README.md

 5. Kruskal's Algorithm
 6. Floyd Warshall Algorithm

-# Any IDE is fine for exicution.
+# Any IDE is fine for execution.

 Recommended: